liferay/liferay-docs/develop/learning-paths/articles/08-using-alloyui-in-your-application/02-manipulating-the-dom-with-aui.markdown

 Inside of the script tag, you capture the string value of the Java `fullName` variable in a JavaScript `fullName` variable.
-Then you capture the *Use My Full Name* DOM node via the following AUI function call: `A.one('#useNameButton')`.
+Then you capture the *Use My Full Name* node via the following AUI function call: `A.one('#useNameButton')`.
+The `A.one(...)` function returns the first node that matches the selector argument.
-The `A.one(...)` function returns the first DOM node that matches the selector argument.
+YUI and AUI nodes are wrapper classes for manipulating DOM nodes.
 For more information on the `A.one(...)` function and a comparison between jQuery, YUI, and AUI, please refer to [http://alloyui.com/rosetta-stone](http://alloyui.com/rosetta-stone).
 For more information on YUI's node API (which AUI extends), please refer to the following
 documentation: